 While there are no groups that can help you quit smoking that are as established as AA or NA, you can always start a support group with people around you who want to quit at the same time.
-You can also create a support group within the Recoverlution platform for like minded others.
+You can also create a support group within the Recoverlution platform for like-minded others.

-The premise of support groups is similar to AA and NA: that it is easier to quit when there are people around you doing the same, who can emphasise with your struggle and offer you their unconditional guidance and support.
+The premise of support groups is similar to AA and NA: it is easier to quit when there are people around you doing the same, who can emphasise your struggle and offer you their unconditional guidance and support.

 Get rid of all smoking paraphernalia

 There is no need to keep anything to remind you of smoking in the house.
-When you quit, get rid of anything related to smoking: cigarettes, ashtrays, lighters.
+When you quit, get rid of anything related to smoking: cigarettes, ashtrays, and lighters.
 It is also worth giving your house a deep clean, to get rid of any lingering cigarette smells.

 When smoking withdrawal symptoms start to bite, exercise can help get you through.
 Go for a walk, or a run, or a swim, or head down to your local gym to pump some iron.
 Just getting out of the house may make you feel better and take your mind off smoking, and exercising increases the endorphins in your body, reducing cravings.

-12 step principles for quitting smoking tips
+12-step principles for quitting smoking tips